Generalization of terms via universal algebra: A congruence-based approach to the poset of solutions

-\begin{example} Abelian groups, commutative monoids, and commutative semigroups have unitary e-generalization type.
-Indeed, in Example \ref{exGruppi1} we have seen that the only 1-generated exact algebras are the free 1-generated algebra itself, $\free_{\vv V}(z)$ and, in all cases except commutative semigroups, the trivial algebra (which in such cases is projective).
+The following result closes this section, using the previous theorem to show the unitary type of the varieties of structures considered in the examples throughout this section\footnote{Baader in \cite{Baader} studies the generalization type of what are called {\em commutative theories}, which encompass commutative monoids and abelian groups, showing indeed unitary type.
+However, the generalization order considered in that paper is seemingly different from the one we consider here, as it involves ordering the testifying substitutions and not just the terms.}. \begin{corollary} Abelian groups, commutative monoids, and commutative semigroups have unitary e-generalization type. \end{corollary} \begin{proof} In Example \ref{exGruppi1} we have seen that in the varieties of interest the only 1-generated exact algebras are the free 1-generated algebra itself, $\free_{\vv V}(z)$ and, in all cases except commutative semigroups, the trivial algebra (which in such cases is projective).
 Thus, all nontrivial finite direct products of 1-generated exact algebras are finite powers of $\free_{\vv V}(z)$.

 In all three cases, the $n$-th power $\free_{\vv V}(z)^n$ is isomorphic to the $n$-generated free algebra.
 To see this, notice that for all three varieties under consideration the $n$-generated free algebra is the algebra of polynomials (over the appropriate language) written over $n$-variables.
 Specifically, for abelian groups, commutative monoids, and commutative semigroups one gets $\mathbb{Z}[x_1,\ldots, x_n]$, $\mathbb{N}[x_1,\ldots, x_n]$, and $\mathbb{N}^+[x_1,\ldots, x_n]$ respectively.
 It is then easy to realize that these are isomorphic to, respectively, $\alg Z^n$, $\alg N^n$, and $(\alg N^{+})^n$.
-Therefore, finite direct products of 1-generated exact algebras are (free hence) projective, and we can apply Corollary \ref{corFinal} and conclude that all the three varieties above have unitary e-generalization type.\footnote{Baader in \cite{Baader} studies the generalization type of what are called {\em commutative theories}, which encompass commutative monoids and abelian groups, showing indeed unitary type.
-However, the generalization order considered in that paper is seemingly different from the one we consider here, as it involves ordering the testifying substitutions and not just the terms.}
+Therefore, finite direct products of 1-generated exact algebras are (free hence) projective, and we can apply Theorem \ref{corFinal} and conclude that all the three varieties above have unitary e-generalization type. \end{proof}